 Once report\2 has been approved, you are all set to move on to Part-II(b) of the project i.e. the actual lifecycle case study.
 The first part of this study is project planning, that we discussed in great detail in lecture no. 33.
 Do the necessary preparations, which include development of a questionnaire of atleast 15 questions before you meet the key person in the company.
 The questions MUST be non-trivial i.e. must not be overly simplistic i.e. asking for information already available in the company brochure or their website.
 Before preparing the questionnaire, you must have done the necessary background study about the company, so that you make relevant and probing questions.
 You must also have identified and set an appointment with the key person who is willing to help you.
-Note that any person will not suffice, but a person who is in a position of influence and wants to help you.
-IF you can't find such a person, don't worry, keep on reading, I will provide you guidance on how to resolve this problem.
+Note that any person will not suffice, but a person, don't worry, keep on reading, I will provide you guidance on how to resolve this problem.
 After you have successfully gone through the project planning phase, you should submit report\3.

 Now the next part is user requirement definition, we have discussed this too in great detail in lecture no. 33.
 I would suggest that before you meet the user for requirement collection, call and set an appointment, reach there in time and in formal attire.
 Also take along a micro cassette reorder or use your mobile phone for recording the session.
 Do the recording with permission from the business user.
-Along with recording the answers of the user (don't forget to take notes)

-get a copy of the sample input used in the organization, and a copy of the typical output, that could be in the form of a report etc. Specifically ask questions and understand the business process, the problems and the measures of success.
+Along with recording the answers of the user (don't forget to take notes) get a copy of the sample input used in the organization, and a copy of the typical output, that could be in the form of a report etc. Specifically ask questions and understand the business process, the problems and the measures of success.
 After you are done, go through the entire process of debriefing etc, and submit report\4.

-Part-II(b): Life-Cycle Study...
+Part-II (b): Life-Cycle Study...